She Was His Crew Boss — And His Mom — On The Fire Line

 "I've often seen fathers and sons together on the fire line, but to my knowledge we were the first mother and son," Connie said.

-Connie remembered asking Ian back then not to call her "mom" on the job.
-"I told you when we left not to call me mom because if you call me mom, then everybody's going to start calling me mom," she joked.
+Connie remembered asking Ian back then not to call her "Mom" on the job.
+"I told you when we left not to call me Mom because if you call me Mom, then everybody's going to start calling me Mom," she joked.

-She said other mothers have asked her if she has feared for Ian's safety, adding that while she would be devastated if anything happened to him, she has confidence in him.
+She said other mothers have asked her whether she has feared for Ian's safety, adding that while she would be devastated if anything happened to him, she has confidence in him.

 "I've always valued a certain amount of excitement in life.
 But excitement often means danger," Connie said.